General Tso’s Chicken Recipe

 - Chicken – I love to use chicken thighs, but chicken breast works just as well for this dish.

-- Flour - You must use either rice or cornflour.
+- Flour – You must use either rice or cornflour.
 Rice flour gives the chicken a nice crisp coating.
-While cornstarch does that too, you will find that rice flour works better.
-The regular wheat flour combines with the egg to make softer coating, which becomes very starchy when soaked in the sauce.
+While cornstarch does that, too, you will find that rice flour works better.
+The regular wheat flour combines with the egg to make a softer coating, which becomes very starchy when soaked in the sauce.
 I hope that makes sense.

 - Ginger and garlic – Use fresh, not powders.
 It makes a huge difference in flavor.